zaellis/Battery_Test_Rig/README.md

 # Battery_Test_Rig
-Design documents and Auxiliary Scripts for Battery Cell Testing Rig
+Design documents and Auxiliary Scripts for Battery Cell Testing Rig.
+analysis.py can be used to derive some battery model components from test data but will is currently without a guide for use and is otherwise incomplete.
+However it can be useful to examine for how math is used to derive certain model componets and how to implement some of this math in code.
+MATLAB Corpses is a folder of legacy MATLAB code I have written as a precursor to this python version.
+It is even more poorly documented and unusable without modification but shows some of how MATLAB can be used to these purposes if you choose to decipher it.

 ## Battery Parameters that can be Modelled as Demonstrated Here
 - OCV: As a function of SOC and temperature